majeinfo/chaingun/README.md

 - Provides high-throughput load testing of HTTP/TCP/UDP/WS/MQTT services
 - Supports standalone or distributed modes
 - Supports GET, HEAD, POST, PUT and DELETE HTTP methods
+- Supports HTTP/2
+- Supports HTTP Basic Authentication
-- Requests and bodies can contain parameters
+- HTTP Requests and bodies can contain parameters
 - Parameter values can be extracted from HTTP response bodies and bound to a User context.
 User defined variables are also supported
 - Captures Set-Cookie HTTP response headers
 - POST data can be inlined or read from template files
 - Variables can be fed from an external CSV file
 - The distributed mode can be used to play different tests in the same time or to inject stress load from remote injectors
+- Embeds a Web server to manage remote injectors but also supports a "batch mode"
-- Use a YAML syntax to describe the stress scenarii
+- Uses a YAML syntax to describe the stress scenarii

 # Building